angular/angularfire/docs/3-retrieving-data-as-lists.md

 **Make sure you have bootstrapped your application for AngularFire2.
 See the Installation guide for bootstrap setup.**

 AngularFireDatabase is a service which can be injected through the constructor of your Angular component or `@Injectable()` service.
-In the previous step, we modified the `/src/app/app.component.ts` to retrieve data as object.
+In the previous step, we modified the `/src/app/app.component.ts` to retrieve data as an object.
 In this step, let's start with a clean slate.

 Replace your  `/src/app/app.component.ts` from previous step to look like below.